mages/ChainLadder/README.md

 # ChainLadder

 ChainLadder is an R package providing methods and models which are typically used in insurance claims reserving, including:

-- Mack-, Munich- and Bootstrap-chain-ladder models
+- Mack chain-ladder and Munich chain-ladder and Bootstrap models
-- General multivariate chain ladder models
+- General multivariate chain ladder-models
 - Loss development factor fitting and Cape Cod models
 - Generalized linear models
+- One year reserving risk functions
 - Utility functions to:
   - convert quickly tables into triangles
   - triangles into tables